MarkusWME/JS-Date-Formatter/README.md

 To see the full functionality of the php date function visit [php.net](http://nl3.php.net/manual/de/function.date.php "Link to php.net date function description")

 **This script is not finished yet!
-The timezones that are missing should be available soon (Europe and Africa are currently available and working).**
+The timezones that are missing should be available soon (Europe, Africa and America are currently available and working).**